earnestt1234/wubwub/README.md

 ## Installation

-wubwub is not yet on PyPi, but it will be soon.
-For now, you can clone this repo and `pip` install:
+You can clone this repo and `pip` install:

 ```
 git clone https://github.com/earnestt1234/wubwub
 cd wubwub
 pip install .
 ```

+There are currently not plans to put wubwub on PyPI, unless some of the rough edges of wubwub can be softened...

 You may also want to install other software to make full use of wubwub: